openzim/mwoffliner/README.md

 ### Nscd

-We also recommend to use a DNS cache like nscd.
+We also recommend to use a DNS cache like `nscd`.

 ## Installation